 Data visualization refers to a method of presenting collected data in a visually appealing manner.
 This would usually include lines, tables and everything in between.
 It is widely known and recognized that the information that is presented in this way is much more approachable and easy to take into when you’re trying to analyze it.
 Data visualization allows you to avoid confusion and various uncertainties when analyzing bigger chunks of information.

 Question 3: Name the main products of the Tableau company.

-Although this doesn’t look like one of the Tableau developer interview questions, your answer would truly be a dead giveaway of just how much you’ve studied before the interview.
+Although this doesn’t look like one of the Tableau interview questions, your answer would truly be a dead giveaway of just how much you’ve studied before the interview.
 If you don’t know the products that Tableau offers, this means that you’re most likely concerned with only specific, niche topics and lack a thorough comprehension of Tableau.